Follow the Leader: Hutchins' Dynamic Road to 1,300 Wins

-Wolverine associate head coach Bonnie Tholl just wrapped her 21st season as a member of the Michigan softball coaching staff and her 12th as associate head coach in 2014.
+Wolverine associate head coach Bonnie Thollenters her 22nd season as a member of the Michigan softball coaching staff and her 13th as associate head coach in 2014-15.
 Tholl is the only assistant under head coach Carol Hutchins to ever be elevated to the position of associate head coach.

->

-> A long-time fixture in the first-base coaching box, Tholl has been a part of all 10 of Michigan's Women's College World Series appearances, beginning in 1995 and most recently in 2013.
+A long-time fixture in the first-base coaching box, Tholl has been a part of all 10 of Michigan's Women's College World Series appearances, beginning in 1995 and most recently in 2013.
 She provided guidance for the 2005 Michigan team that set the school record for wins (65) and shattered records in nearly every offensive category en route to the program's first-ever national championship.
 Tholl spends considerable time with the Wolverine outfielders and has overseen the development of six All-Americans at the position, including two-time selection Kellyn Tate (1996, '98), during her U-M coaching tenure.

 Under Tholl's tutelage, 14 U-M outfielders have combined for 29 All-Big Ten Conference selections, among them Melissa Taylor, who captured the 2001 Big Ten Player of the Year award.
 In 2014, senior outfielders Lyndsay Doyle and Nicole Sappingfield were voted All-Big Ten first team, with Doyle a unanimous selection and Sappingfield also taking a spot on the All-Defensive Team.

 In addition to her gameday and practice on-field responsibilities for the Wolverines, Tholl coordinates the program's recruiting process.
 Prior to her return to Michigan in 1994, Tholl served as an assistant and graduate assistant coach at Indiana University for two seasons (1992-93).